MACS-30111-23/pa00-wfitz-bb/README.md

 ## Workflow

 I accepted the link to the assignment repo from canvas, used git clone to clone it to my new MACS 30111 folder, then opened both items in VSC.
 I didn't yet know how to embed images in a Readme file, so that was new.
 I ended up copying the image to the local git repo then git add/commit/push-ing it to the main.
-I found how to embed the image on stackoverflow here: https://stackoverflow.com/questions/14494747/how-to-add-images-to-readme-md-on-github
+I found how to embed the image on stackoverflow here: https://stackoverflow.com/questions/14494747/how-to-add-images-to-readme-md-on-github.
+Then I add/commit/pushed the readme and script.

 This question (describe workflow) was also somewhat confusing to me, so I hope this is what it's asking for, because I guess I haven't often had to retrace my steps/ "reflect on my workflow" in a summary.
 I can see how it's useful though.